RoyceTheBiker/Haruspex/README.md

 To build the APK use [eas-cli](https://www.npmjs.com/package/eas-cli)

-Set the Android SDK path and environment variable in the shell profile
+Set the Android SDK path and environment variable in the shell profile.
+These values are specific to my environment.
+You will need to adjust them to match your environment.
 ```bash
 export ANDROID_HOME=$HOME/Library/Android/sdk
 export PATH=$PATH:$ANDROID_HOME/platform-tools